-This week the blog falls between Good Friday and Easter Sunday, so I thought I would mention an Easter story and its relevance to business.
+I thought I would share an updated version of a blog I wrote last year.
+This blog talks about the Easter story and its relevance to business.
 Just before I do that, here is a link from Wikipedia, with What is Easter?

 For some companies, Easter is yet another business opportunity to cash in and potentially make money off the back of celebrations and festivals.
 Rightly or wrongly, when we work within the marketing field, we all have stories to tell, therefore we use whatever means we have available to us, to do so.